ddnexus/pagy/docs/api/calendar/units.md

 ### Time conversions

-This classes can use the recommended `ActiveSupport::TimeWithZone` class or the ruby `Time` class for all their time calculations.
+This classes can use the `ActiveSupport::TimeWithZone` class for all their time calculations.

 Since they are meant to be used in the UI, they use the user/server local time in order to make sense for the UI.
 For that reason their input (the `:period` variable) and output (the `from` and `to` accessors) are always local time.